f o r s c h u n g f ü r n e u e s l e b e n

 RESEARCH, THEORY and PRACTICE

-Taking control of reproduction has been sought across all cultures, in every epoch.
-Even back in times of parchment and papyrus, it was already known that women eventually reach an age when their monthly cycles simply vanish.
+Taking control of reproduction has been sought across all cultures, in every era.
+Even back in the days of parchment and papyrus, it was understood that women eventually reach an age when their monthly cycles simply vanish.

 Your local IVF clinic is well aware of this.
 They certainly know that you are far less likely to conceive as you get older.